2000s commodities boom: Palladium

 Most palladium is used for catalytic converters in the automobile industry.
 It is also used for some medical, high grade steel, industrial, dental and electronic purposes.

 Palladium prices rose sharply during the millennium period due to increased demand, then collapsed to nearly their original starting price by the end 2002, only to start to rise less dramatically in the year 2006.
 Palladium prices in 1992 and 2002–04 was about $200/oz.
-It rapidly shot up to approximately $1,000/oz between 1999–2001 and collapsed to only $200/oz by late 2002, but is now just under $500/oz per of Palladium in 2010.
+It rapidly shot up to approximately $1,000/oz between 1999 and 2001 and collapsed to only $200/oz by late 2002, but is now just under $500/oz per of Palladium in 2010.

 In the run up to 2000, Russian supply of palladium to the global market was repeatedly delayed and disrupted because the export quota was not granted on time, for political reasons.
 The ensuing market panic drove the palladium price to an all-time high of $1,100 per troy ounce in January 2001.
 Around this time, the Ford Motor Company, fearing auto vehicle production disruption due to a possible palladium shortage, stockpiled large amounts of the metal purchased near the price high.
 When prices fell in early 2001, Ford lost nearly US$1 billion.
 World demand for palladium increased from 100 tons in 1990 to nearly 300 tons in 2000.
 The global production of palladium from mines was 222 tonnes in 2006 according to the USGS.